1132-NCCU-DataScience/finalproject-finalproject_group2/README.md

 ### docs

-- Your presentation, 1132_DS-FP_groupID.ppt/pptx/pdf (i.e.,1132_DS-FP_group1.ppt), by **06.10**
+- Your presentation, 1132_DS-FP_groupID.ppt/pptx/pdf (i.e.,1132_DS-FP_group2.ppt)
-- Any related document for the project, i.e.,
-  - discussion log
-  - software user guide
+- This project utilizes the LSTM (Long Short-Term Memory) model for training, which requires the **TensorFlow and keras_tuner packages**.
+Please ensure that these **essential packages are installed** before execution to guarantee the proper functioning of the model.

 ### data